- Make/Cancel an Appointment

 - Faculty Resources

 This handout explains some of the benefits of hearing your writing read aloud.
-It offers tips on reading your draft yourself, asking a friend to read it to you, or having your computer read it.
+It offers tips on reading your draft yourself, asking a friend to read it to you, or having it read by a text-to-speech program or app.

 If you come to the Writing Center for a tutoring session, you will probably hear your tutor say, “We always read papers out loud—would you like to read yours, or would you like to hear me read it?”
 Reading aloud has many benefits that we want to share with writers.
 Most people have far more experience listening to and speaking English than they do reading and editing it on the printed page.
 When you read your draft out loud or listen to someone else read it, your brain gets the information in a new way, and you may notice things that you didn’t see before: